rhithik/lcs--vue-basics/guide/episode-02.md

 ## **Vue Directives**

-- Directives are what gives Vue some of its most awesome power.
+- Directives are what gives Vue some of it's most awesome power.
-- Vue Directives are best though of as **micro-functions** that perform certain tasks to help build out and render dynamic content much easier.
+- Vue Directives are best thought of as **micro-functions** that perform certain tasks to help build out and render dynamic content much easier.
 - Vue comes with a number of baked in directives, and we can also create our own _custom directives_ as well.
 - We can bind values from our Data object using `v-bind` for instance, to any element, attribute or component/prop in the vue instance to dynamically insert the bound data value to the bound-to item.